Dongjae, the Good or the Bastard

 Dongjae, the Good or the Bastard is a 2024 South Korean crime thriller legal drama television series created by Lee Soo-yeon, co-written by Hwang Ha-jung and Kim Sang-won, directed by Park Gun-ho, and starring Lee Joon-hyuk and Park Sung-woong.
 The series is a spin-off of the Korean drama Stranger by Lee S. and revolves around the life of Seo Dong-jae as a prosecutor.
 It was released on TVING from October 10, to November 7, 2024, and aired on tvN from October 14, to November 12, 2024.
 It will also be available for streaming on Paramount+ in selected regions.

 Dongjae, the Good or the Bastard was invited as one of the six drama series in the On Screen section of the 29th Busan International Film Festival.

 Synopsis

-Seo Dong-jae, who works at the Cheongju District Prosecutors' Office, has a bleak future due to the stigma attached to his past as a sponsored prosecutor.
+Seo Dong-jae, who works at the Cheongju District Prosecutors' Office, has a bleak future due to the stigma attached to his past as a corrupt prosecutor.
 While struggling with a redevelopment case, he is assigned to the case of the murder of a high school girl and begins a dangerous tightrope walk between his intuition as a prosecutor and his instincts as an opportunist.